cyclus/cyclus.github.com/source/arche/tutorial/setup.rst

-Setup a New Code Repository Based on Cycstub
+Setup a New Project Based on Cycstub
 ==============================================

 In this lesson, we will: